A modified thermodynamics of rotating and charged BTZ black hole: Thermodynamics of rotating BTZ black hole

 In order to explore the stability of black holes we study the nature of its specific heat.
 From the nature of specific heat, we can estimate whether black hole undergoes phase transition or not.
 The positive values of specific heat confirm that the system is stable against the phase transition, while the negative value of specific heat infers the instability of system.
 We derive the expression for specific heat by taking thermal fluctuation in account which must reduce to the original expression for uncorrected specific heat when fluctuation is switched-off (i.e. $\alpha$ equal to zero).
 The specific heat ($C_c$) can be derived with the help of following well-known formula from classical thermodynamics:

-Inserting the values of the corrected internal energy (\ref{in}) and Hawking temperature (\ref{te}) in the above definition (\ref{sp}), we can easily have the expression for leading-order corrected specific heat for the black holes.
+Inserting the values of the corrected internal energy from Eq. (\ref{in}) and Hawking temperature from Eq. (\ref{te2}) in the above definition, i.e Eq. (\ref{sp}), we can easily have the expression for leading-order corrected specific heat for the black holes.
 This reads as

-To analyze the effect of small statistical fluctuations around equilibrium on the stability of our system we plot the corrected specific heat (\ref{spe}) against the event horizon radius for fixed values of electric charge and angular moment.
+To analyze the effect of small statistical fluctuations around equilibrium on the stability of our system we plot the corrected specific heat (Eq. \ref{spe}) against the event horizon radius for fixed values of angular moment.

-From the plot (FIG. \ref{fig7}), we observe that if there is no thermal fluctuation in consideration (i.e. in the limit $\alpha$ tends to zero) the specific heat becomes negative-valued for small black hole and takes positive value for large sized black holes.
-This indicates that without thermal fluctuation the small sized black holes is unstable and large sized black holes are stable.
-When thermal fluctuations around the equilibrium are taken into consideration, the specific heat becomes positive valued for small sized black holes also.
-It implies that thermal fluctuations brings stability in the system.
+From the plot (FIG. \ref{fig7}), we observe that if there are no thermal fluctuations in consideration (i.e. in the limit $\alpha$ tends to zero), the specific heat becomes less negative-valued for small black hole and takes positive value for large sized black holes.
+This indicates that without thermal fluctuation, the small sized black holes is unstable and large sized black holes are stable.
+When thermal fluctuations around the equilibrium are taken into consideration, the specific heat becomes positive valued (Corresponding to negative value of the correction parameter) for small sized black holes also.
+It implies that thermal fluctuations of such a kind brings stability in the system.
+Positive value of the correction parameter results in the negative value of specific heat at small horizon radius thereby enhancing the unstable behavior of black hole.
 For large black holes, thermal fluctuations do not play any significant role which is not surprising.